VS

 Across all battles:

-Currently, the Marshall Mathers LP is leading the pack in the Greatest Rap Albums of All Time league.
-You can check out its standing and others on the GOAT List.
+Currently, the Marshall Mathers LP is holding the top spot in this league.
+You can check out the full GOAT List to see how all the albums stack up.